 Between my son’s initial diagnosis of bone cancer and his rediagnosis, my dear sister-in-law, Jane, was diagnosed with breast cancer.
 Her battle with cancer was horribly brutal.
 I remember visiting her shortly after she had awakened from a two-week coma.
 I was holding her hand and I asked her if she had been to hell and back.
 She locked me in with her eyes and said “No, I have been to heaven and back.”

 She was very weak and struggled to say, “I thought my cancer was retribution for my divorce.
-I would not look at him.
+I would not look at God.
 But then I turned and looked and he was there and he has always been here and he was so bright and so white.”
-And still locking me into her eyes, she said, And he is here now” and so saying, she looked straight through me and beyond me into the room at what and who she was seeing.
+And still locking me into her eyes, she said, "And he is here now.”
+She looked straight through me while saying this, and beyond me into the room at what and who she was seeing.
 I remember being absolutely in awe at her experience.
 And I also know now that Jane’s story to me was one of my most valuable I have ever received from anyone.
 It prepared me for what was to come.

 Chemotherapy and numerous surgeries required that William and I spend lengthy times at Children’s Hospital in Birmingham, Alabama.
 This was 2 hours away from our home in Huntsville.
 My husband and his parents stayed with my other two children while we were away.
 Numerous family members helped us pass the time in Birmingham.
 One of our favorites was William’s Aunt Jane.
 She would entertain the smaller children who were in the oncology unit.
 She was a natural storyteller.
 I remember one time Jane telling me that she wished that she had what William and the other children had.
-She was not talking about cancer, she was talking about these children’s faith in God.
+She was not talking about cancer, but about these children’s faith in God.
 At the time, Jane was very busy blending her new complicated family.
 She had three children of her own and had been through a bitter divorce with their father.
 She had recently married a widower who had two children of his own.
 Jane knew that I had come into her family years before with little to no religious background.
 I did not “find “ God until I was in my mid 30s.
 I told her that I had had a thirst for something that was lacking and had started going to a women’s Bible study.
 I suggested the same for her.
-She responded, “Who has time for that.”
+She responded, “Who has time for that?”
 I told her that I had found that giving God time in a busy day actually made my days more peaceful and manageable.

 Jane was diagnosed with breast cancer six weeks before William finished his first year of his battle with his cancer.
 Please don’t miss the significance of Jane’s timing.
 About nine months after this discussion, I felt the need to call her.
-I wish you were here,“ she said, “This morning I had a visit with my ex and his wife.”
+"I wish you were here,“ she said.
+“This morning I had a visit with my ex and his wife.”
 Jane’s ex-husband’s new wife had been a friend of hers before the betrayal of her marriage.
 She went on to explain that she had found a women’s Bible study and that they had helped her to learn how to forgive the two.
 “I told them that I was forgiving them and letting them go.”